-Merrill Park was founded by Milwaukee Road manager Sherburn S. Merrill.
-Merrill was also a farmer.
-By 1878, he purchased enough land to stake claim in everything between 30th and 35th Streets.
+Merrill Park was founded by farmer and Milwaukee Road manager Sherburn S. Merrill.
+By 1878, Merrill purchased enough land to stake claim in everything between 30th and 35th Streets.
 Most of this land was sold to residents who ended up working for Milwaukee Road.

 The neighborhood’s first residents were mostly Irish families, but eventually became home to many African Americans, Latinos, Italians, Croatians and Slovenians.
 Merrill Park could have cleaved along ethnic lines if it were not for institutions like St. Rose Parish.
 The Church was built in 1888 on 30th and Michigan Streets and regularly brought the community together through religious, social, athletic, political, and educational events.
 The church stands as the main landmark in the neighborhood today.